SpoorthiBekal2000/M1_BookManagementSystem_App/README.md

 * Doxygen documentation

 ## TestPlan and Output
-* Consists the information about the input,expected Output and the actual output.
+* Consists the information about the input,expected output and the actual output.

 ## Badge
 CODACY